 Fostering Education and Training Canines in Housing (FETCH)

 This program is housed in the same residential community as the Pre-Vet LLC in Bailey Hall on the St. Paul campus.
-Students selected for the FETCH program will live in a 4-person 2-bedroom suite and will share responsibility for training one service dog.
+Students selected for the FETCH program will live in a 4-person 2-bedroom suite.

 The FETCH program is offered in partnership with the College of Veterinary Medicine, the College of Food, Agriculture, and Natural Resource Sciences, Can Do Canines Assistance Dogs Organization, and Housing & Residential Life.